MicrosoftDocs/azure-docs/articles/partner-solutions/dynatrace/dynatrace-troubleshoot.md

 ### Metrics checkbox disabled

-- To collect metrics you should have owner permission on the subscription.
-If you are a contributor then please refer to the contributor guide mentioned in [Configure metrics and logs](dynatrace-create.md#configure-metrics-and-logs).
+- To collect metrics you must have owner permission on the subscription.
+If you are a contributor, refer to the contributor guide mentioned in [Configure metrics and logs](dynatrace-create.md#configure-metrics-and-logs).

 ## Next steps